Who are you? Why do I need to go through an organization like yours?

 I saw the waiting period to make an appointment on the Embassy website, I will never be able to leave on time!

 Do not worry.
-For all our programs (internship, training or summer Work and Travel), the turnaround time for the receipt of your DS-2019 is 2 to 3 weeks.
+For all our programs (internship, training or summer Work and Travel), the turnaround time for the receipt of your DS-2019 is 3 weeks.

 In spite of high demand, the embassy is doing its best to give J-1 visa applicants an appointment as soon as possible.
 You have priority over tourist visa applicants.

-We will e-mail you instructions on how to make an appointment.
+We will email you instructions on how to make an appointment and how to advance it if necessary.

 When can I make my appointment at the Embassy?

 Please do not schedule your appointment at the Consulate before sending us your application and receiving specific instructions from us.
 We process applications the same day they are received.
-As soon as your application is complete, we will send you confirmation by e-mail indicating the date from which you can schedule your appointment.
+As soon as your application is approved, we will give you walk you through the steps of your embassy appointment.

 What do I tell my employer about filling out the Internship/Training Placement Plan?